COVID-19 Updates and Resources

 My team is working closely with state and county public health agencies to share accurate information with our community and to keep vulnerable people safe from COVID-19.
 As developments continue, my team will update this pinned post.

-On March 31, Governor Newsom announced the ‘Stay Home.
+Governor Newsom announced the ‘Stay Home.
 Save Lives.
 Check In.’ campaign, which urges all Californians to check in on vulnerable neighbors with a call, text or physically-distanced door knock.

 WHAT WE CAN ALL DO